Prevention of Corruption Act 1906

 The 2017-19 prosecutions of Peter Chapman, and of Alstom and its company officers for conspiracy to corrupt in Lithuania may have been the last prosecutions for this offence.

 Agent and principal

 An "agent" includes any person employed by or acting for another, and a "principal" includes an employer.

 The "principal" is the person the agent is employed by or acting for.

 Anyone working for the government counts as an agent.

-A prosecution in England and Wales for an offence under this Act could not be instituted without the consent of the Attorney-General, who could discontinue an investigation that was working towards a prosecution under the Act.
+A prosecution in England and Wales for an offence under the act could not be instituted without the consent of the Attorney-General, who could discontinue an investigation that was working towards a prosecution under the act.

+Subsequent developments

+Section 2(5) of the act was repealed for England and Wales by section 10(2) of, and part II of schedule 3 to, the Criminal Law Act 1967, which came into force on 1 January 1968.